-Polyester, Nylon, Polypropylene, Triexta varieties.
-Most synthetic area rugs can be safely cleaned in your home, much like the wall to wall carpet that is installed.
-Our low moisture cleaning process does not typically penetrate the rug backing, so we are able to clean rugs without disturbing the floor beneath.
+Polyester, nylon, polypropylene, Triexta varieties.
+Many synthetic area rugs can be safely cleaned in your home.
+Our low moisture cleaning process does not typically penetrate the rug backing, so we’re able to clean rugs without disturbing the floor beneath.

-Pet urine is the most damaging contaminent that a natural fiber rug will encounter.
-Urine is warm and acid-based.
-It infiltrates the acid-based dyes that are used when the rug was created and can cause permanent color loss/fading and dye migration also known as “bleeding”.
-If urine is left in a rug for an extended period of time, dry rot may occur.
+Pet urine is among the most damaging contaminants for a natural fiber rug.
+Urine infiltrates the acid-based dyes that are used to make the rug and can cause permanent color loss and dye migration.
+If urine is left in a rug for too long, dry rot may occur.
 The innermost wefts of a wool or silk rug are constructed of cotton.
 These cotton fibers are very absorbent and become saturated, holding onto the urine.
 This creates an environment for mildew and bacteria to grow.
-Mildew and bacteria are not only unhealthy contaminants in our living spaces, they also contribute to odor issues.
-Over time, urine changes from acid to alkaline further damaging the dyes in the rug.
-This can realease color and destablilize dyes, creating color “bleed”.
-It is recommended that homes with pets have area rugs cleaned at least yearly or more often if pet accidents occur.
+Mildew and bacteria are not only unhealthy contaminants in our living spaces, but also contribute to odor issues.
+Over time, urine changes from acid to alkaline, which further damages the dyes in the rug.
+This can release color and destabilize the dyes.
+It is recommended that pet owners get their area rugs cleaned at least per year or more if pet accidents occur.

-2. Pretreatment - a neutral ph/ wool safe cleaner that is designed to suspend soil is applied to the both sides of the rug.
-A dye stabilizing treatment will be necessary on all rugs that have been exposed to urine to minimize dye migration. *Pet urine can destabilize the dyes and cause them to bleed into other areas of the rug when exposed to water.
-We treat the rugs to help stabilize the dye and control its migration prior to flushing in the “bath”.
+–Pretreatment.
+A neutral PH, wool safe cleaner that is designed to suspend soil is applied to both sides of the rug.
+A dye stabilizing treatment may be necessary on rugs that have been exposed to urine to minimize dye migration.
+(Note that pet urine can destabilize the dyes and cause them to bleed into other areas of the rug if exposed to water.)
+We treat the rugs to help stabilize the dye and control its migration prior to flushing in the rug bath.
 Urine also breaks down the latex glue in rugs that are backed with fabric causing damage to the bond between the back and rug and surface.
 Rugs that have had their integrity jeopardized may not hold up well to a rug bath.
-We will do a thorough pre-inspection to determine the integrity of the rug and extent of contamination using a blacklight.
+We will do a thorough pre-inspection to determine the integrity of the rug and the extent of contamination using a blacklight.

-3. Rug Bath - rugs are completely submerged into a rug “bath”.
-High pressure water is circulated through the rug at a rate of 85 gallons per minute.
-This flushes the innermost cotton weft foundation fibers and the soil is agitated loose until the water circulating out runs clear.
+–Rug bath.
+The rugs are submerged into a rug bath.
+High pressure water circulates through the rug at a rate of 85 gallons per minute.
+This flushes the cotton weft foundation fibers and loosens soil particles until the water runs clear.

-6. Extraction - the rug is extracted with specialized equipment designed to remove up to 80% of the moisture prior to being dried.
+–Rinse.
+After thoroughly rinsing both sides of the rug, we apply neutralizing agent. -Extraction.
+The rug is extracted with specialized equipment designed to remove up to 80 percent of the moisture prior to drying.

-7. Drying - rugs are quickly dried in our temperature controlled drying chamber.
+–Drying.
+The rugs dry quickly in our temperature controlled drying chamber.

-8. Grooming - after the rug is dried, it is groomed with special attention to fringe.
+–Grooming.
+After drying, the rug is groomed with special attention to the fringe.